-Confronted with empirical evidence of anticompetitive effect, the burden is on the defendant to take it's theoretical arguments about procompetitive virtues and back them up with empirical evidence - showing that the procompetitive effects are real.
+Confronted with empirical evidence of anticompetitive effect, the burden is on the defendant to take it's theoretical arguments about procompetitive

 (5) Which outweighs the other - evidence of anticompetitive effect or evidence of procompetitive effect?

 Not many cases make it this far, but if there are theoretical justifications on both sides and those are borne out by empirical evidence, then the court has to weigh the procompetitive against the anticompetitive.
 On balance, is the challenged restraint more helpful or harmful for economic efficiency and consumer protection?